Cool Fun for Teens

 - Downtown Disney West Side offers another mountain to conquer at Walt Disney World Resort.
 Buckle up and custom-design the roller coaster of your dreams with barrel rolls, flips and multiple inversions.
 Then ride your coaster creation aboard CyberSpace Mountain, a 360-degree motion simulator at DisneyQuest, the ultimate interactive family adventure.

 - Watery thrills await guests at the winter wonderland-themed Blizzard Beach water park and tropical-fun Typhoon Lagoon.
 Walt Disney World guests plunge down Summit Plummet at Blizzard Beach at speeds up to 55 mph.
 The 120-foot-tall Summit Plummet is the fastest, tallest, free-fall speed slide in the world.
 Crush ‘n’ Gusher is a new white-knuckle “water coaster” thrill ride at Typhoon Lagoon, offering three different ride experiences off of one tower.
 Powerful water jets propel guests through cavernous twists and turns with the up-and-down sensations of a roller coaster.

 - Or catch a wave at Typhoon Lagoon water park with waves every 90 seconds ranging from three to six feet.
 Professional surfers will teach guests how to cut, carve and “hang 10” during clinics prior to park opening on select days.
 Reservations can be made by calling 407/WDW-PLAY.

-- Chow down at a slew of teen-friendly eateries such as House of Blues, Rainforest Cafe, ESPN Sports Club or McDonalds.
+- Chow down at a slew of teen-friendly eateries such as House of Blues, Rainforest Cafe, Splitsville or ESPN Sports Club.